 Amortised cost: Assets that are held for collection of contractual cash flows where those cash flows represent SPPI, and that are not designated at FVTPL, are measured at amortised cost.
 The carrying amount of these assets is adjusted by any ECL allowance recognised and measured at the end of each reporting period.
-Interest income from these financial assets is included in 'Interest income' using the effective interest rate method.
+Interest income from these financial assets is included in "Interest income" using the effective interest rate method.

-- 3. Basis of Preparation of the Consolidated Financial Statements and Significant Accounting Policies (Continued) - 3.2 Significant accounting policies (Continued) - (g) Financial assets and liabilities (Continued) - Initial recognition and measurement (Continued) - (a) Financial assets (Continued) - (i) Classification and subsequent measurement (Continued)
+- 3. Basis of Preparation of the Consolidated Financial Statements and Significant Accounting Policies (Continued) - 3.2 Significant accounting policies (Continued) - (g) Financial assets and liabilities (Continued)

+- (a) Financial assets (Continued) - (i) Classification and subsequent measurement (Continued)